A Zero Trust, Open Source, Cloud Native Security Model

 Embracing open source

 Another significant milestone in SUSE NeuVector 5.0 is that it is the first open source release of our enterprise-grade cloud native security platform.
 Now part of SUSE, NeuVector has adopted SUSE’s commitment to open source.
-Open sourcing NeuVector furthers our commitment to provide enterprise-grade security capabilities for containerized workloads and data.
+Open sourcing NeuVector furthers our commitment to providing enterprise-grade security capabilities for containerized workloads and data.
 Kubernetes, the industry’s default container orchestration platform, is driven by its active open source community.

 What’s more, we’re furthering our commitment to open source by contributing the Open Zero Trust (OZT) project to the Cloud Native Computing Foundation (CNCF).
 Open Zero Trust is the upstream project for SUSE NeuVector.
 It includes all the core technologies and functions being validated and used by our customers worldwide.
 We will actively work with the CNCF and our community to grow the project and improve the security for the Kubernetes ecosystem.